Dealing with Late HAP Payments

 Frequently Asked Questions

-TL;DR: Late HAP payments from the PHA are uncommon but they happen, usually due to administrative delays, contract processing issues, or inspection-related holds.
-Contact your PHA's landlord liaison immediately when a payment is late.
-Do not take out frustration on the tenant since they have no control over PHA payment timing.
+Late HAP payments from the PHA are uncommon but can happen due to administrative delays or contract issues.
+Contact your PHA's landlord liaison right away if a payment is late.
+Do not take out frustration on the tenant.

 Why HAP Payments Get Delayed?